ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 // Iterating the returned table. check from Student student in resultStream do {
-      // Can perform operations using the record 'student' of type `Student`.
+      // Can perform operations using the `student` record of type `Student`.
    };
 ```